emutialx/alx-zero_day/0x03-git/README.md

-Added a readme for the subdirectory
+Edited a readme for this subdirectory to use git pull